RocketChat/docs-old/5. Administrator Guides/Push Notifications/README.md

 ## Rocket.Chat

 * Go to "Administration", then "Push"
-* Set the Enable Gateway to False, then you will use your own rocketchat as gateway instead of the https://rocket.chat server
+* Set the Enable Gateway to False, then you will use your own Rocket.Chat as gateway instead of the https://rocket.chat server
 * Restart server

 Now you should be able to Send a test message.
 Make sure that you have logged in to the server once, and then closed the app.